ceph/ceph/doc/releases/firefly.rst

 for a radosgw regression that was discovered in v0.80.2 right after it was released.

-We recommand that all v0.80.x Firefly users upgrade.
+We recommend that all v0.80.x Firefly users upgrade.

 Notable Changes
 ---------------